chanel-y/BSides-CodeQL101/queries/csharp/3 - DataFlow/README.md

 select i, "integer with value < 2048"
 ```

 Next, we need to define our sink.
-This is an argument to a methodcall, which is a type we're already familiar with after our SHA1 query.
+This is an argument to a Methodcall, which is a type we're already familiar with after our SHA1 query.
 Using the steps from before, we can identify calls to RSA.Create() using the .hasQualifiedName predicate, then use MethodCall's [getArgument](https://codeql.github.com/codeql-standard-libraries/csharp/semmle/code/csharp/exprs/Call.qll/predicate.Call$Call$getArgument.1.html) predicate to get an argument to that call.

 Putting this all together, we can run the following query to find our sink: